adambkaplan/kidbase10/SPEC.md

 ## Encoding Alphabet

 The encoding alphabet has 10 entries, one per base-10 digit.
 The input letters from above are placed in alphabetical order on the table.
-Zero (0) is reserved for the whitespace character.
+Zero (0) is reserved for the whitespace character or its equivalent.

 | base10 Digit | Character |
 | ------ | --------- |